pulumi/github-issue-automation/README.md

 These include:

 1. Terraform provider updates that trigger the creation of issues in downstream bridged providers (the `new-release-handler` Lambda).
-1. Pulumi provider updates that trigger the creation of issues in downstream component providers (the `internal-release-handler` Lambda).

 ## new-release-handler